Assignment: Earth Sustainability Framework

 Goals

 1.2.
-Increase faculty capacity to teach sustainability courses—both didactic and experiential—through a focused faculty hiring approach that increases the number of faculty with expertise in sustainability.
+Increase faculty capacity to teach sustainability courses—both didactic and experiential by building expertise in our current faculty and through a focused faculty hiring approach that increases the number of faculty with expertise in sustainability.

 USC research is tackling critical sustainability problems by addressing challenges facing natural resources, urban health, infrastructure, mobility, communications, behavior and equity.
 In doing so, we strive to address the following goals:

 2.1.
-USC will substantially increase its interdisciplinary research and research training for sustainability and climate change solutions, empowered by world-class scholars in a wide array of disciplines.
-USC is uniquely qualified to promote this research and implementation necessary to address sustainability challenges due to its location at the heart of a rapidly evolving urban landscape that is impacted by climate change and is experiencing wildfires, air pollution, heat waves, coastal erosion, threats to the marine ecosystems and drought.
+Substantially increase interdisciplinary research on sustainability and climate change solutions from the 2020 baseline until 2028, empowered by world-class scholars in a wide array of disciplines.
+USC is uniquely qualified to spearhead this research and implementation necessary to address sustainability challenges due to its location at the heart of a rapidly evolving urban landscape that is impacted by climate change and is experiencing wildfires, air pollution, heat waves, coastal erosion, threats to the marine ecosystems and drought.

 2.2.
-USC will substantially increase its public outreach, communication and engagement regarding sustainability and climate change solutions.
+Increase USC’s public outreach, communication and engagement regarding sustainability and climate change solutions by 8% compounded annually from the 2020 baseline until 2028.
 This will build on USC’s strong ties to stakeholders in city and state government, business and industry, non-governmental organizations and to surrounding communities in developing scalable models of equity-based solutions.

 3.2.
-Community partners from consistently marginalized groups will be more included and valued in joint programming, planning and decision-making processes at USC, as measured by annual (or periodic) surveys.
+By fiscal year 2028, community partners from the neighborhoods surrounding USC campuses will be included in joint programming, planning and decision-making processes at USC, as measured by periodic surveys.

 3.3.
-By June 2023, develop a comprehensive catalog of the sustainability research and programs at USC that work with local communities disproportionately impacted by environmental disruptions and risk exposures, measured by document review and other measures.
-Updates to the catalog will be done using these and other metrics.
+By June 2023, develop and publish a comprehensive catalog of the sustainability research and programs at USC that engage with local communities disproportionately impacted by environmental disruptions and risk exposures.
+Updates to the catalog will be conducted annually.

 4.1.
 Mend Our Climate

 4.1.a.
-USC will achieve climate neutrality for annual scopes 1 & 2 emissions for fiscal year 2025 and beyond while seeking to minimize the use of carbon offsets.
+Achieve climate neutrality for annual scopes 1 & 2 emissions for fiscal year 2025 and beyond while seeking to minimize the use of carbon offsets.

 4.1.c.
-USC will complete an assessment of purchasing-related scope 3 emissions by fiscal year 2024 and set a related reduction goal by the end of fiscal year 2025.
+Complete an assessment of purchasing-related scope 3 emissions by fiscal year 2024 and set a related reduction goal by the end of fiscal year 2025.

 4.1.d.
-USC will complete an assessment of scope 3 embodied carbon in all new major construction and renovation projects beginning construction documents in or after fiscal year 2023 and will pursue design and construction strategies for reducing that embodied carbon.
-For projects beginning construction documents in or after fiscal year 2025, the projects will offset any remaining embodied carbon.
+Complete an assessment of scope 3 embodied carbon in all new major construction and renovation projects beginning construction documents in or after fiscal year 2023 and pursue design and construction strategies for reducing that embodied carbon.
+For projects beginning construction documents in or after fiscal year 2025, USC will offset any remaining embodied carbon.

 4.1.e.
-USC will complete an experiential learning project to model the embodied carbon of the existing physical campuses by fiscal year 2024 and create a goal by fiscal year 2026 around removing historical embodied emissions.
+Complete an experiential learning project to model and report the embodied carbon of the existing physical campuses by fiscal year 2024.

 4.1.f.
-USC will complete an experiential learning project to model USC’s historical scope 1 and 2 emissions by fiscal year 2024 and create a goal by fiscal year 2026 around removing historical operating emissions.
+Complete an experiential learning project to model and report USC’s historical scope 1 and 2 emissions by fiscal year 2024.

 4.2.
 Build a Circular Economy